Highett (East) - Cheltenham

 Highett (East) - Cheltenham has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 19 projects likely to impact the area.
-Notable projects include Sanctuary Sandringham, Suburban Rail Loop East - Cheltenham Station, Cycle Sandringham Infrastructure, and Highett Common.
+AreaSearch identified 20 projects that could impact the area.
+Notable projects include Sanctuary Sandringham, Suburban Rail Loop East - Cheltenham Station, Cheltenham Precinct Structure Plan - Suburban Rail Loop East, and Cycle Sandringham Infrastructure.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.